wesleytian/blog/content/2019/whitney.md

 There was no way that we would come this far to turn back now.
 Giving up was not an option.
 Even though we were all in pain, Doug and I kept yelling words of encouragement such as "We got this!"" and "We're almost there!"

-Confronting the altitude sickness, harsh winds, and the near-zero temperatures, we trudged onwards and eventually made it to the summit.
+Confronting the altitude sickness, harsh winds, and the near-zero temperatures, we trudged onward and eventually made it to the summit.

 <img src="/whitney/summit_group.jpg" alt=""
 title="From left, Nori, Doug, Wes, Newton" class="center_norm_rounded"/>